X-PLUG/MobileAgent/README.md

 * The numbers within each app's folder represent the results for different types of instruction within that app.
 *   For example, if you want to view the results of Mobile-Agent for the second instruction in Google Maps, you should go to the following path:```results/Google Maps/2```.
 * If the last action of Mobile-Agent is not "stop", it indicates that Mobile-Agent did not complete the corresponding instruction.
 During the evaluation, we manually terminated these cases where completion was not possible.

+## 📄To-do List
+* Development of Mobile-Agent app on Android platform.
+* Adaptation to other mobile device platforms.